-Common sense tells us there would have been a flow back and forth between the various peoples over hundreds of years, and slowly through the Naqada III period, distinction became made between two territories: Egypt and the land of the Bow.
+Common sense tells us there would have been a flow back and forth between the various peoples over hundreds of years (think in terms of the development of the USA, it is a similar time span), and slowly through the Naqada III period, distinction became made between two territories: Egypt and the Land of the Bow.
 By the end of the Naqada III period (3100BC give or take a few years) these two territories came into conflict, probably over resources and wealth.
 Bow was rich in gold, ivory, carnelian, incense resins, and ebony which they traded further north, something the dudes further north really liked and wanted for themselves.

 With the advent of the first overall Egyptian king, Narmer/Menes which was around 3100BC, a conflict arose that ended with a line drawn to define the territory of the two lands (Upper and Lower Egypt or Kemet), and the territory of the Bow (Nubia).

-A massive fortress and settlement was built there by Senusret III (12th dynasty 1860BC) and there was trouble back and forth between the two sides until Egypt was again booted out in the 20th dynasty.
+A massive fortress and settlement was built there by Senusret III (12th dynasty 1860BC) and there was trouble back and forth between the two sides until Egypt was again booted out of Bow in the 20th dynasty.
 So it is not as straight forward as the narrative assumes.
-We can never know any more now because of the flooding in the region with the Aswan dam.
+There is little chance of any archaeological discovery in this region now because of the flooding of the region with the Aswan dam.

 There is also a lot of contradiction regarding this area in history terms, either through carelessness, ignorance of history, or intent.
 This is a good example – this is a wiki page about Nubia ( I know….wiki…. but this example is a good warning about accuracy for folks trying to search for themselves).
 It rightly states a lot of the archaeological history of the area, but the article starts out by stating: It was the seat of one of the earliest civilizations of ancient Africa, with a history that can be traced from at least 2000 BC onward. .
 Really?
 I don’t think so buddy….
 Finds date back to at least 3500BC.
 See how little subtle mistakes can change people’s understanding of their own history.
 This is why it is so important to read everything carefully, cross check things, and not skim over texts.